wp-plugins/buddypress-links/readme.txt

 ####Plugin:

 1. Upload everything into the "/wp-content/plugins" directory of your installation.
-1. Activate BuddyPress Links in the "Plugins" admin panel using the "Activate" link (both work).
+1. Activate BuddyPress Links in the "Plugins" admin panel using the "Activate" link.
 1. DO NOT COPY/MOVE THEME FILES TO YOUR CHILD THEME.
 This is no longer required as of 0.3

 ####Upgrading from an earlier version:

 1. BACK UP ALL OF YOUR DATA.
 1. The wire has been deprecated.
-ALL LINKS WIRE POSTS MAY BE LOST!
+ALL LINKS WIRE POSTS WILL BE LOST!
 1. This version can use data created by previous versions, assuming you are porting your site to the new BP 1.2 default theme!

 == Upgrade Notice ==

 = 0.3 =

-DO NOT attempt to install this version on BP 1.1.X!
+DO NOT attempt to install version 0.3 or higher on BP 1.1.X!
 DO NOT try to use this plugin with the classic theme!

 = 0.2 =